jamsch/expo-speech-recognition/README.md

     // Only supported on iOS
     outputEncoding: undefined,
   },
+  // [Default: undefined] Use for file-based transcription.
+  audioSource: {
+    /** Local file URI, e.g. "file:///path/to/audio.wav" */
+    uri: undefined,
+    // [Android only] The number of channels in the source audio.
+    audioChannels: 1,
+    // [Android only] A value from AudioFormat - https://developer.android.com/reference/android/media/AudioFormat
+    audioEncoding: AudioEncodingAndroid.ENCODING_PCM_16BIT,
+    // [Android only] Audio sampling rate in Hz.
+    sampleRate: 16000,
+  },
 });

 // Stop capturing audio (and emit a final result if there is one)